JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ```

 #### Securing the API
-Kafka Connect's REST API lacks of security options, it only allows you to use a basic authentication, which might not be what you are looking for.
+Kafka Connect's REST API lacks security options, it only allows you to use a basic authentication, which might not be what you are looking for.
 Also, the code seems to have several places where they do an `if - else` to check if basic auth is enabled or not.

 But, there is also another way we can use to build our own security layer.